Kingsley Flett

 The Strong Spine system began in 1993 and in the last 24 years : Oil rig workers, miners, farmers, drillers, customs officers, policemen, nurses, soldiers, grave-diggers, plumbers, mechanical fitters, electricians, carpenters, diesel fitters, chefs, fishermen and divers are but a few of the hundreds of thousands of people who have benefited from the training across Australia, New Zealand and India.

-I’ve also learned to apply my knowledge of spinal biomechanics to my favourite sport – Disc Golf.
+I’ve also learned to apply my knowledge of spinal biomechanics to my favorite sport – Disc Golf.
 I’ve twice been Australian Masters Tour champion and was selected in the Australian team in 2016.
 This proves that anyone can represent their country if they choose a small enough sport.